Easy Frozen Watermelon Margaritas (With Fresh Watermelon)

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 - fruit – watermelon – you’ll need 4 cups of cubed watermelon squares for the cocktail.
-So you can get a whole watermelon and cut it yourself, or save some time by buying it already cubed.
+You can get a whole watermelon and cut it yourself, or save some time by buying it already cubed.
+Seedless watermelon works best.

-- garnish (optional) – small watermelon slices or lime slices
+- garnish (optional) – small watermelon slices or lime wedges

 Substitutions

 - To make it easy, we only used tequila.
-For a more traditional margarita mix, use ½ cup tequila and ¼ cup triple sec (such as Cointreau or Grand Marnier).
+For a more traditional margarita flavor, use ½ cup (4 ounces) tequila and ¼ cup (2 ounces) orange liqueur (such as triple sec, Cointreau or Grand Marnier).

 - You can make a strawberry watermelon margarita by replacing half of the watermelon with strawberries.

-- Since we will be freezing the fresh watermelon, you can save some time by getting already frozen watermelon.
+- Since we will be freezing the fresh watermelon, you can save some time by buying already frozen watermelon.

 This recipe makes about 4 margaritas.